illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 ![Spheres](/img/assignments/mp1/image22.png)

 Now, the second sphere is a child of the first sphere.
 When you change the position, rotation, or size of the parent sphere, its child will also undergo the same movement, rotation, or scaling.
 The $$(0,0,0)$$ origin position of the child is now its parent’s position, *not* the global $$(0,0,0)$$ origin.
 That is, the child’s position is an offset from the parent’s position.
 Finally, if the parent rotates, then the child will rotate about its parent’s axes, not its own axes (this will make more sense later).
-For more information on parent-child relationships, see the [Hierarchy](https://docs.unity3d.com/Manual/Hierarchy.html) page of the Unity Manual.
+See the Unity [hierarchy](https://docs.unity3d.com/Manual/Hierarchy.html) manual for more information.

 Set the position of the child sphere to be $$(2,0,0)$$, which is four units from the parent sphere on the X-axis.
 For why this is, think about the scaling of the parent sphere.